oublalkhalid/oublalkhalid/README.md

 - 📫 How to reach me khlaid.oublal@polytechnique.edu

-Our latest training with the project at Ecole Polytechnique on the Open-Pose Machine Learning
+Our latest training with the project at Ecole Polytechnique on the Open-Pose Deep Learning
 -----------------

 |                  |`Default Config`  |`CUDA (+Python)`  |`CPU (+Python)`   |`OpenCL (+Python)`| `Debug`          | `Unity`          |